 - Return any incomplete paper application materials to you.

 - In the case of a Building Permit, you must reschedule a resubmittal appointment after your application has been made complete.

 If you change your project substantially after your application is submitted, you may need to file a change order.

-Beginning in 2014, you will be able to apply for permits online
+Beginning in 2015, you will be able to apply for select permits online.